-Every invoice your business receives contains a hidden cost — the cost to process and pay the invoice.
-The exact amount of that hidden cost depends on whose research you’re reading, but the trend across all is clear: Compared to manually reviewing and paying invoices, automating invoice processing saves companies a substantial amount of time and money.
+Every invoice your business receives contains a hidden cost—the overhead to process and pay the bill.
+The exact price depends on whose research you’re reading, but the trendline is clear: Compared with manually reviewing and paying invoices, automating invoice processing saves companies a substantial amount of time and money.
 Invoice automation can lead to other savings for businesses, too, such as eliminating late fees that are incurred when a payment misses its due date.
-Invoice automation also leads to happy vendors, who appreciate being paid on time, and happy employees, who can be redeployed to work on more high-value projects.
+Invoice automation also tends to lead to happy vendors, who appreciate being paid on time, and happy employees, who can be redeployed to work on more interesting and high-value projects.

 What Is Invoice Automation?

-Invoice automation, also called automated invoice processing or automated invoicing, relies on software to handle the end-to-end receipt, management and payment of vendor bills.
-Automating accounts payable (AP) substantially reduces the time it takes to process invoices manually, which in turns lowers operational costs and fosters better relationships with vendors.
-Indeed, invoice automation is estimated to save businesses $35,000 per year, according to Beanworks’ 2021 survey of 600 AP employees.
+Invoice automation, also called automated invoice processing or automated invoicing, relies on software to handle the end-to-end receipt, management, and payment of vendor bills.
+Automating accounts payable (AP) substantially reduces the time it takes to process invoices versus doing the work manually, which in turn lowers operational costs, fosters better relationships with vendors, and, according to a survey of 450 finance professionals, even leads to higher job satisfaction for finance staff.

 Key Takeaways

-• Invoice automation reduces the time and costs involved in error-prone manual processing.
+• Invoice automation reduces the time and costs involved in (sometimes error-prone) manual processing.

 • At the heart of an invoice automation system are a series of business rules and tolerances that mandate how and whether an invoice proceeds through the AP workflow.